nmaguiar/openaf-docs/docs/guides/beginner/using-parallel4array.md

 ---
 layout: default
-title: "Beginner: Using the function parallel4Array"
+title: Using the function parallel4Array
-parent: Guides
+parent: Beginner
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Using the function parallel4Array